The Misunderstood and Tough Dogo Argentino Dog Breed

 What kind of history do these dogs have?

-From the background you will see that these dogs are NOT white Pitbulls.
+From their background, you will see that these dogs are NOT white Pitbulls.
 They are a breed that was developed to hunt in the wilds of Argentina.

 Are Dogo Argentinos Good Pets?

-If you do decide to get one of these dogs there are several things to be careful of.
+If you do decide to get one of these dogs, there are several things to be careful of.
 About 10% of them have deafness, as do many white breeds.
-Some of them are affected with hip dysplasia.
-When purchasing a dog this big, medical expenses are high and normal expenses (like food) are going to be significant also.
+Some of them are affected by hip dysplasia.
+When purchasing a dog, big medical expenses are high, and normal expenses (like food) are going to be significant also.
 They also need a lot of space and a good fence, and you must be willing to take them for long walks.